smithhelen/SourceAttribution/README.md

 ### Data for exploration

-The data to accompany the example file is a small dataset for the purpose of demonstrating the methods in the paper **“To CAP it Off - Encoding Categorical Variables using Canonical Analysis of Principal Coordinates”**.
+The data to accompany the example file is a small dataset for the purpose of demonstrating the methods in this respository

 There are two files:
 1. `SeqDat.R` contains the aligned nucleotide